timcowlishaw/enxaneta/activities/xamota/xamota_living_description.md

 ## Key components

-- **[Humus](https://github.com/timcowlishaw/humus):** A "composting database" programmed in Rust, exploring the concept of dynamic, decaying data storage.
-It uses flexible, "counterfactual" database structures to challenge conventional notions of data persistence, mimicking natural processes of memory decay and information loss.
+- **[Humus](https://github.com/timcowlishaw/humus):** A speculative "composting database" programmed in Rust, exploring the concept of dynamic, decaying data storage, challenging conventional notions of data persistence, and mimicking natural processes of memory decay and information loss.
 - **Querent.py:** A Python-based tool for personal tarot practice, designed for local deployment.
 The system incorporates both pre-populated traditional card meanings and user-generated interpretations, allowing for the evolution of meanings over time.
 It requires a physical tarot deck, using card draws as triggers for retrieving information from Humus.
 This inverts standard RAG (retrieval-augmented generation) approaches, emphasising the embodied nature of tarot practice.

 Humus and Querent.py are both designed for local, single-user deployment, supporting situated knowledges and personal practice.